Paper-Bag-dev/ghci-hackathon/README.md

 FinChorus is split into clean, independent services that can be deployed and tested separately.
 This keeps everything simple, scalable and easy for judges to understand.

+### 5. Fully Responsive
+- Built in mind to deploy as a PWA along with customized ShadCn, TailwindCSS and server rendered components.

 ## ⚙️ Tech Stack